 Chateau Chantegrive Vineyards, Terroir, Grapes, Winemaking

-To produce the red wine of Chateau Chantegrive, the wine is vinfied in tank.
+To produce the red wine of Chateau Chantegrive, the wine is vinified in tanks.
 Malolactic fermentation takes place in vat.
 The wine is aged in an average of 33% new, French oak barrels for 15 months.

 For the production of the Chateau Chantegrive Blanc, vinification takes place in 50% new, French oak barrels.
 There is no skin contact.
 There is no malolactic fermentation.
-Chateau Chantegrive makes two versions of their white Bordeaux wine.
-Chateau Chantegrive and a Cuvee Caroline, which is a slightly higher end version of their white wine.
+Chateau Chantegrive makes three different white Bordeaux wines.

 There is a second wine, Benjamin de Chantegrive.
 Until 1995, the estate used to produce Cuvee Edouard, which came from the oldest vines in the vineyard.
 That wine is no longer produced.
 On average, the annual production of Chateau Chantegrive is close to 40,000 cases per year.
 The estate also produces a sweet, white Bordeaux wine in the Cerons appellation.